rasokan/springmvcmongodb/README.md

 ================
 Integration of SpringMvc with mongodb

-Live deployment in cloud foundry
+Live deployment in cloud foundry springmvcmongodb.cloudfoundry.com

+Referred from kramsblog